Biden's optimism collides with mounting political challenges

 The White House is hardly ignoring the problem.

-Richmond praised Dunn’s political instincts and said he believes she will team with O’Malley Dillion, White House chief of staff Ron Klain and others to promote messaging that many in their own party may underestimate.

-“If I had a penny for every time Democrats counted Joe Biden or Kamala Harris out, I’d be independently wealthy," Richmond said.

-Biden turned to Dunn during an especially low political moment in February 2020, giving her broad control of his then-cash strapped presidential campaign as it appeared on the brink of collapse after a disastrous fourth-place showing in the Iowa caucus.
+Returning to the White House is veteran strategist Anita Dunn.
+Biden turned to her during an especially low political moment in February 2020, giving her broad control of his then-cash strapped presidential campaign as it appeared on the brink of collapse after a disastrous fourth-place showing in the Iowa caucus.

-Barely a week later, Biden left New Hampshire before its primary polls had even closed, ultimately finishing fifth.
-But he took second in Nevada, won South Carolina handily and saw the Democratic establishment rally around him at breakneck speed in mere days after that.
-O'Malley Dillon then joined the campaign and oversaw Biden's general election victory.

-Though he has increasingly expressed anger about inflation, Biden has publicly betrayed few concerns about his party's fortunes this fall. opting instead for relentlessly positivity.
+In public, Biden has betrayed few concerns about his party's fortunes this fall, opting instead for relentlessly positivity.

 “I think there are at least four seats that are up for grabs that we could pick up in the Senate,” the president told a recent gathering of donors in Maryland.
 “And we’re going to keep the House.”

 Biden meant Ohio, Pennsylvania and Wisconsin, with potential longer shots in North Carolina or Florida possibly representing No. 4.
-Some aides admit that assessment is too optimistic.
-They say the president is simply seeking to fire up his base with such predictions.
-One openly laughed when asked if it was possible that Democrats could pick up four Senate seats.
+Aides say the president is simply seeking to fire up his base with such predictions.
+But one laughed when asked if it was possible that Democrats could pick up four Senate seats.

 Biden has traveled more since last fall, promoting a $1 trillion public works package that became law in November, including visiting competitive territory in Minnesota, Virginia, Wisconsin, Michigan and New Hampshire.
 During a trip to Democratic Rep. Cindy Axne’s Iowa swing district, the president declared, “My name is Joe Biden.
 I work for Congresswoman Axne.”

-But Bernie Sanders, the last challenger eliminated as Biden clinched the 2020 Democratic presidential nomination, is making his own Iowa trip this weekend to rally striking workers at construction and agriculture equipment plants.

-The 80-year-old Vermont senator has not ruled out a third presidential bid in 2024 should Biden not seek reelection.
+Bernie Sanders, the 80-year-old Vermont senator who was the last challenger eliminated in 2020, has not ruled running should Biden not seek reelection.
 That has revived questions about whether Biden, 79, might opt not to run — speculation that has persisted despite the White House political operation gearing up for the midterms and beyond.

-“I do think a lot of folks in the Democratic Party, rightfully, are concerned about what’s going to happen in 2024.
-That doesn’t have to be mal intent,” said Linn County Supervisor Stacey Walker, whose district includes Cedar Rapids, Iowa, and who was a high-profile Sanders supporter during the last campaign.
-“I think folks are putting the question to the Democratic Party, ‘Is Joe Biden going to run again?
-Is he not going to run again?'”

-Walker noted that other Democrats who could seek the White House in 2024 if Biden does not, including Massachusetts Sen. Elizabeth Warren, joined Sanders in signing a letter supporting 1,000-plus plant workers who have been striking for better pay and benefits for more than a month.

 The more immediate question of Biden's midterm appeal could be even trickier.
 He campaigned for Democrat Terry McAuliffe in Virginia last November, after winning the state easily in 2020.
 McAuliffe lost by 2 percentage points, a potentially bad omen for the 16 governorships Democrats are defending this fall.

 “We know there are going to be national headwinds, there always are," Stacey Abrams, the Democratic candidate for governor in Georgia, said recently.
-But she insisted she would be happy to campaign with Biden or top members of his administration: “I welcome anyone willing to lift Georgia up, to come to Georgia and help me get it done.”
+But she insisted she would be happy to campaign with Biden or top members of his administration.

-That was a departure from Democrat Beto O'Rourke, running for governor in Texas, who told reporters, “I’m not interested in any national politician — anyone outside of Texas — coming into this state to help decide the outcome of this race.”
+But Democrat Beto O'Rourke, running for governor in Texas, told reporters, “I’m not interested in any national politician — anyone outside of Texas — coming into this state to help decide the outcome of this race.”

-Biden political advisers say a possible Supreme Court ruling overturning the landmark Roe v.
-Wade decision, as well as recent mass shootings spurring renewed debate over gun violence, could give Democrats two issues that could energize voters.
-But they also acknowledge that one or both might help party candidates clinch already close races — not remake the political landscape nationwide.

-In the meantime, Biden's overall approval rating hit a new low of 39% last month.
+Biden's overall approval rating hit a new low of 39% last month.
 Even among his own party, just 33% of respondents said the country is headed in the right direction, down from 49% in April.
-The president's approval rating among Democrats stood at 73%, falling sharply from last year, when Biden’s Democratic approval rating never slipped below 82%.
+The president's approval rating among Democrats stood at 73%, falling sharply from last year.

-White House political advisers are already playing down the possibility that some of the party's most vulnerable candidates may carve out identities distinct from the president's.
-As a former senator, Biden understands such maneuvers, they say.

-The White House also notes that the president and his party are in far better shape now than before the 2010 midterms, when a tea party wave saw Republicans win back Congress.
-Since taking office, Biden's political team has invested significantly in the DNC and state parties, and all sides are cooperating.